-- SIA "Briz" Scope of activities: trade in pharmaceuticals; Date of acquisition 10 November 2009. - "Sopharma Warsaw" EOOD Scope of activities: market and public opinion research.
-Date of acquisition - 23 November 2010. - "Sopharma Ukraine" EOOD Scope of activities: trade in pharmaceuticals; Date of acquisition -7 August 2012. - "Phyto Palauzovo" AD Scope of activities: production, collection of crops and trade in herbs and medicinal plants.
-Date of acquisition (as from the merger of a subsidiary) - 1 January 2014. - TOO "Sopharma Kazakhstan" Scope of activities: trade in pharmaceuticals.
-Date of acquisition - 31 December 2014. - "Veta Pharma" AD Scope of activities: production of medicinal, non-medicinal and other products.
-Date of acquisition - 11 November 2016. - "Rap Pharma International" OOD Scope of activities: trade in pharmaceutical products.
-Date of acquisition - 14 April 2017. - "Aromania" AD Scope of activities: trade in finished goods, sale and management of real estate.
+- Momina Krepost AD Scope of activities: development, implementation and production of medical goods for human and veterinary medicine.
+Date of acquisition 1 January 2008. - Vitamina AD Scope of activities: production and trade in pharmaceuticals.
+Date of acquisition 18 January 2008. - Sopharma Buildings REIT Scope of activities: investment of funds, accumulated by issuance of securities, in real estate (securitisation of real estate) through purchase of property and other proprietary over real estate, rent-out, lease, and/or sale.
+Date of acquisition 4 August 2008. - SIA Briz Scope of activities: trade in pharmaceuticals; Date of acquisition 10 November 2009. - Sopharma Warsaw EOOD Scope of activities: market and public opinion research.
+Date of acquisition 23 November 2010. - Sopharma Ukraine EOOD Scope of activities: trade in pharmaceuticals; Date of acquisition 7 August 2012. - Phyto Palauzovo AD Scope of activities: production, harvesting of crops and trade in herbs and medicinal plants.
+Date of acquisition (as from the merger of a subsidiary) 1 January 2014. - TOO Sopharma Kazakhstan Scope of activities: trade in pharmaceuticals.
+Date of acquisition 30 September 2014. - Veta Pharma AD Scope of activities: production of medicinal, non-medicinal and other products.
+Date of acquisition 11 November 2016. - Rap Pharma International OOD Scope of activities: trade in pharmaceutical products.
+Date of acquisition 14 April 2017. - Aromania AD Scope of activities: trade in finished goods, sale and management of real estate.
 Date of acquisition - 31 July 2017.
-The company sold its entire investment in "Aromania" AD on 23 December 2020. - "Pharmachim" EOOD Scope of activities: consulting services.
-Date of establishment 14 April 2020.
+The Company disposed of all of its investment in Aromania AD on 23 December 2020. - Pharmachim EOOD Scope of activities: consulting services.
+Date of incorporation: 14 April 2020.

-The shares of "Sopharma trading" AD are traded on the stock exchange with the average monthly price of transactions realised in December 2020 of BGN 5,65 per share (December 2019: BGN 5,76).
+The shares of Sopharma Trading AD are traded on the stock exchange, the average monthly price of realised transactions for December 2020 being BGN 5.65 per share (December 2019: BGN 5.76).
+The book value per share based on accounting net assets for 2020 is BGN 3.27 (2019: BGN 2.90).

-The shares of "Momina Krepost" AD were not traded on the stock exchange in 2019 and 2020 (December 2020: BGN 3,16).
+The shares of Momina Krepost AD were not traded on the stock exchange in December 2020 (December 2019: BGN 3.16).
+The book value per share based on accounting net assets for 2020 is BGN 1.99 (2019: BGN 2.53).

-The shares of "Sopharma Buildings" REIT were not traded on the stock exchange in 2019 and 2020.
+The shares of Sopharma Buildings REIT were not traded on the stock exchange in 2019 and 2020.
+The book value per share based on accounting net assets for 2020 is BGN 1.86 (2019: BGN 1.75).